California Transparency Supply Chain Act

 Consistent with this commitment, we have developed our Responsible Sourcing Standards, which prohibits the use of unlawful child labor and forced or involuntary labor of any kind.
 Additionally, we have also revised our standard Master Purchase Agreement to require our suppliers to represent and warrant that all labor and/or materials used in connection with the provision of any products provided to us were “employed and/or produced in compliance with applicable laws forbidding slavery and human trafficking.”

-In order to ensure compliance with these obligations upon behalf of our suppliers, My Companiie has developed a detailed process to evaluate a supplier’s compliance with our Supplier Ethical Standards.
+In order to ensure compliance with these obligations upon behalf of our suppliers, Babiie Products has developed a detailed process to evaluate a supplier’s compliance with our Supplier Ethical Standards.
 Through this process, we conduct periodic, announced and unannounced assessments of our suppliers designed to verify their compliance with our Supplier Ethical Standards.
-These assessments are conducted by My Companiie Corporate Social Responsibility team or a third party, as appropriate.
+These assessments are conducted by Babiie Products Corporate Social Responsibility team or a third party, as appropriate.

 Employees tasked with supplier compliance as well as other employees with direct responsibility for supply chain management are provided training on human trafficking and slavery, including ways to mitigate the risks of these practices within our supply chain.